 In case of any doubt, students are strongly urged to consult with the instructor or thesis supervisor.
 In cases where students feel that their intellectual property or copyrighted material has been plagiarized, complaints should be made in writing to the Dean of Graduate Studies.

-Alphabetical by Department Click on the link for the Graduate Studies Policy on Plagiarism.
+Click on the link for the Graduate Studies Policy on Plagiarism.